Peptide Fox

 How GHK-Cu Works

-GHK-Cu carries copper to sites where skin and connective tissue are repairing.
-Copper is a cofactor for enzymes that cross‑link collagen and elastin and manage matrix turnover.
-When present in the right range, GHK-Cu nudges tissue from "defense" mode into regeneration mode.
+GHK-Cu carries copper to sites where skin and connective tissue are repairing¹.
+Copper is a helper molecule (cofactor) for enzymes that cross-link collagen and elastin and manage tissue clearing and rebuilding (matrix turnover).
+When present in the right range, GHK-Cu shifts tissue signaling from "defense" mode into regeneration mode.

 Collagen and elastin